Our Tourist Office Ardèche mountain I settle here

 Description

-The Clastre farm takes its name from “cloister”.
-In fact, it was originally a building intended to house the monks of the Monastier Abbey.
-They were responsible for supervising the faithful of the parish of Sainte-Eulalie in the Middle Ages.
+The Clastre farm takes its name from "cloister."
+Indeed, it was originally a building intended to house the monks of the Monastier Abbey.
+They provided guidance to the faithful of the parish of Sainte-Eulalie during the Middle Ages.

-This building is divided into two parts: the paillhisse covered with broom, and the Cayrat (or main building), covered with lauzes.
-It was originally connected to the church by a passage whose arcade was still visible a short time ago.
+This building consists of two parts: the thatched roof, covered with broom, and the Cayrat (or main building), covered with slate tiles.
+It was originally connected to the church by a passageway, one arch of which was still visible until recently.

 Opening